bblanimation/background-processing/README.md

                     'textures',
                     'worlds']
                 ```
-    * Background processing scripts should include a `python_data` variable
-        * `python_data` variable should be set to dictionary containing any necessary data to retrieve
-        * these data blocks can then be accessed with the `JobManager.get_retrieved_python_data` API call upon job completion.
 * Send scripts to the JobManager for execution
     * Jobs can be added from within a separate operator/code block using the following code:
         ``` Python